 6. IBM ContextForge

 IBM ContextForge introduces federated gateway architecture, enabling distributed ML teams across regions or departments to share MCP registries while maintaining local control.
-It's a leading open-source option for complex organizational structures.
+It's an open-source option for complex organizational structures.

 Federation Capabilities

-Multiple gateway instances auto-discover each other via mDNS and share tool registries.
-Teams in different regions operate independently while benefiting from organization-wide tool catalogs.
-Protocol bridging wraps legacy REST and gRPC APIs as MCP endpoints without rewriting existing services.
+Multiple gateway instances can share tool registries across distributed environments.
+Teams in different regions can operate independently while benefiting from organization-wide tool catalogs.
+Protocol bridging can wrap legacy REST and gRPC APIs as MCP endpoints without rewriting existing services.

 Technical Features